 Up top, you'll find that the spacing between buttons is a lot wider, and there's now a dedicated thumb rest for games that don't often use the face buttons for input.
 In addition to that, the Oculus Home and menu buttons have been moved directly under the joystick on each controller and are now concave.
 This design makes it essentially impossible to accidentally press during play, which is a godsend if you've ever played a game like Beat Saber and got regularly interrupted by pressing the menu or home buttons.

-Each controller button, as well as each joystick, features a capacitive sensor to detect the difference between just touching the button and actually pressing it.
+Each controller button and each joystick feature a capacitive sensor to detect the difference between just touching the button and actually pressing it.
 The Trigger and Grip buttons are smoother than the 2nd-gen Touch controllers and feel really great to push in.
 In addition to this, Facebook packed in some more advanced haptic motors inside the controller.
 We don't have any examples of how these new motors could enhance future games but expect games to take advantage of them sometime in the future.

 The absolute best part of the new controllers is the battery door, which no longer falls off during play.